jelastic-jps/backup-storage/README.md

 <img src="images/backup-flow.png" width="500" alt="Backup Storage"/>

-On the backup storage node, the Restic is used to serve requests from Application's Restic instance providing information regarding storage and available backup snapshots for the environment.
-Thus the application's Restic decides what backup/restore actions should be done.
+On the backup storage node, the Restic is used to serve requests from Application's Restic instance providing information regarding storage and available backup snapshots for the environment the Backup Add-On is installed on.
+Thus the Application's Restic decides what backup/restore actions should be done.

 ## Installation Process
 1. Import the [link of the manifest](https://github.com/jelastic-jps/backup-storage/blob/main/storage.jps) within Virtuozzo Application Platform for WordPress dashboard